 The Authority is governed by six Councillors, one from each of the six constituent boroughs: the London Boroughs of Brent, Ealing, Harrow, Hillingdon, Hounslow and Richmond-upon-Thames.
 The members of the Authority usually meet five times each year.
-They also convene an Audit Committee during the year to consider matters of risk, control and governance.
+They also convene an Audit Committee twice a year to consider matters of risk, control and governance.
 Additionally, there are regular partnership meetings between officers of the Authority and officers of the constituent boroughs.

-At the end of the year WLWA employed 41 staff (previous year: 41) in two locations, the main administrative office in West Drayton and a small transfer station in Brent.
-WLWA is headed by the Managing Director and three part-time chief officers - the Clerk, Treasurer and Chief Technical Adviser, who are normally also full time chief officers employed in the constituent boroughs.
-Having close working relationships with the boroughs has enabled the Authority to receive support in specialised areas from borough staff as follows:
+At the end of the year WLWA employed 41 staff (previous year: 41) in two locations, the main administrative office in West Drayton and a household reuse and recycling centre in Brent.
+WLWA is headed by the Managing Director and three part-time chief officers - the Clerk, Treasurer and Chief Technical Adviser.
+Having close working relationships with the constituent boroughs has enabled the Authority to receive support in specialised areas from borough staff as follows: